 What is terbutaline?

-- The usual dose of terbutaline is 1 or 2 inhalations when needed for shortness of breath or wheezing, up to a maximum of 3 inhalations in a single dose and up to 24 inhalations daily.
+- The usual dose of Bricanyl is 1 or 2 inhalations when needed for shortness of breath or wheezing.
+If you have severe breathing problems you may use up to 6 inhalations at a time.

-- When you take more than one inhalation at a time, wait about 2 or 3 minutes between them.
+- If you're taking more than one inhalation at a time, wait about 2 or 3 minutes between them.